nxjosh/TypeScript/README.md

 This is a fork of Microsoft's TypeScript that adds support for **throws clauses** in function signatures, enabling explicit exception type declarations and compile-time validation of error handling.

+You can read not-to-serious article about this here: [Fork Typescript: You Can Just Do Things](https://medium.com/@jbyj/fork-typescript-you-can-just-do-things-4948eb39b270)

 ### ✨ Features

 - **Explicit exception declarations** in function signatures